Christian-DAntonio/ChristiansBookStoreW23/README.txt

  On Startup.cs, while I was updating line 33, I got an error that stated it didn't understand what the Adddatabase part was, but it did understand the class.
 I'm now supposed to look for a solution.
  3:41
  Alright so I remade that one new project, which was ChristiansBooks.DataAccess.
 I hope it shows up on the Github repository.
+ 3:45
+ And It didn't.
+Looks like I have to delete it.